 Climate Chart Mudumu National Park – 948-961m / 3,110-3,153ft

-Mudumu’s climate is hot and predominantly dry.
+The climate in Mudumu National Park is hot and mostly dry.
 When rainfall occurs, it is generally in the form of afternoon thunderstorms.
-November to April (summer) signifies the Wet season, while the winter months of May to October represent the Dry season.
+The summer months from November to April mark the Wet season, while the winter months from May to October represent the Dry season.

-These are the coolest months and the mornings in particular get cold.
-Rain is virtually non-existent throughout this period.
+These are the coolest months and the mornings get cold.
+There is virtually no rain throughout this period.

-May, June, July & August – Plenty of sun and dry weather is typical.
-Afternoon temperatures usually hover around 27°C/80°F, but mornings get quite cold with temperatures averaging 8°C/47°F. Warm winter clothing is essential for early morning game drives.
+May, June, July & August – Plenty of sun and dry weather is typical during these months.
+Afternoon temperatures usually hover around 27°C/81°F, but mornings get quite cold with temperatures averaging 10°C/50°F. Warm winter clothing is essential for early morning game drives.

 September & October – Warmth increases in September.
-Early morning temperatures of 15°C/59°F are common.
-October is the hottest month, and temperatures average 35°C/95°F, though it will frequently spike higher.
-The rains usually begin toward the end of October or early November.
+Early morning temperatures of 18°C/64°F are common.
+October is the hottest month, and daytime temperatures average 35°C/95°F, though it will frequently spike higher.
+The rains usually begin toward the end of October or in early November.

 Wet Season–November to April – Summer

 The summer months are hot, and with the heat comes the Wet season.
 Rainfall is not particularly high, but afternoon showers do occur.
 Most days are sunny and mornings are mild.

 Novermber & December – The rains usually begin in late October or early November and bring relief from the dry conditions.
 Most of the day will be dry, but afternoon thundershowers are common.
-Daily temperatures average 32°C/90°F.
+Daily temperatures average 34°C/93°F.

-January, February & March – The most precipitation of the year falls during January and February, with afternoon showers becoming common.
-Daytime temps hover around 31°C/88°F and drop a bit after rainfall.
+January, February & March – The most rain of the year falls during January and February, with afternoon showers common.
+Daytime temperatures hover around 35°C/95°F and drop a bit after rainfall.